"Mom, you miss your friends. Sometimes you just have to let yourself feel sad," I offered. "Yes," she agreed. "I'm sad."

 In the meantime, her genius older brother was accepted to do graduate work in physics at Princeton.
 Two intensely troubled years later, he was diagnosed with schizophrenia.
 Despite ongoing conflicts with his professors, and his own disillusion, he finished his degree, but hardly worked a day after that.
 Her younger brother, the baby of the family, was an astonishing artist, but as a teenager, he became mired in drugs.
 Thirty years later, thin and handsome with regal silver dreadlocks that fall to his waist, he is still in the thrall of them.

 My mom says that Claire lives is fear of getting Alzheimer's herself.
-God forgive my presumption, but I wonder sometimes, would the forgetting be a mercy?
+God forgive my presumption, but I wonder, would the forgetting be a mercy?